 Since we initially published this article, we have seen virtually none of these Sony Wena smart watch straps out in the wild.
 Given the number of watch collectors and enthusiasts we see on a daily basis at Bob’s Watches, and given the functional (if not novel) appeal of having a ‘Rolex smartwatch’ we are surprised that we have not at least encountered a couple.

 With that in mind, Rolex makes some of the best watch bracelets in the world, and we can understand why swapping one out for a strap of inferior quality might not be all that appealing to buyers – even if the replacement strap does offer smartwatch functionality.
+Furthermore, depending on the specific Rolex watch in question, these straps may not necessarily fit every model without modification.
 Instead, what we more commonly see is someone wearing both a Rolex and a smartwatch at the same time on opposite wrists.
 While not quite the same as having a Rolex smartwatch, this approach does not require one to make a compromise on either their luxury watch or smartwatch, and offers the greatest amount of flexibility.

 Would you put one of these straps on your Rolex?
 If so, tell us in the comments below.